Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 but instead uses default versions of libraries (which are actually in `/opt/cray/pe/lib64` on the system) which correspond to the version of the programming environment that is set as the system default when installed.
-This is very much the behaviour of Linux applications also that pick standard libraries in a few standard directories and it enables many programs build with the HPE Cray PE to run without reconstructing the environment and in some cases to mix programs compiled with different compilers with ease (with the emphasis on some as there may still be library conflicts between other libraries when not using the so-called rpath linking).
+This is very much the behaviour of Linux applications also that pick standard libraries in a few standard directories and it enables many programs built with the HPE Cray PE to run without reconstructing the environment and in some cases to mix programs compiled with different compilers with ease (with the emphasis on some as there may still be library conflicts between other libraries when not using the so-called rpath linking).
 This does have an annoying side effect though: If the default PE on the system